Common Limestone Uses

 Pipe Bedding

-One of limestone’s greatest attributes is that it doesn’t expand or contract with changes in temperature.
-This makes it a great choice for pipe bedding.
+One of limestone’s greatest attributes is that it doesn’t expand or contract with temperature changes.
+This makes it an excellent choice for pipe bedding.
 Compared to other common forms of pipe bedding, like clay, limestone provides superior insulation, protection, and support.
 Pressurized pipes tend to move around slightly while in use, and limestone allows them to wiggle around without losing position or support.

 Slab Underfill

-For concrete slabs to lay flat, they require a layer of crushed stone to support them.
+Concrete slabs to lay flat require a layer of crushed stone to support them.
 Limestone is a great choice for slab underfill because of its superior strength and water-diverting capabilities.
 A layer of limestone underneath your concrete keeps it secure while also reducing the possibility of cracking from moisture buildup.

 Railroad Ballasts